30 Apr The Very First Camp EDC Las Vegas [EVENT REVIEW]

 Camp EDC had a separate entrance which allowed for authorized headliners to return.
 A yellow wristband designated you as a camper, which had to be shown to security before entering.
 The walk to and from Camp EDC to the festival entrance was extremely short and easy to navigate.
 The walkways were lit at night and you always felt safe with on-site security at different checkpoints.
 There was also ground control staff who were there to make sure everyone was safe.

 Each afternoon, the pool parties were cranking.
 Two waist-high pools were available with a DJ in the center.
 Lifeguards stood on duty for safety.
-I was at the Mesa all day Sunday and was under the Cascada tent resting in the shade when the Lemonade and Brownies party began.
+I was at the Mesa all day Sunday and was under the Cascada tent resting in the shade when the Brownies & Lemonade party began.
 Since I hadn’t slept yet, I decided to go back to the RV.
-Little did I know, Ghastly was the surprise guest- at least that’s what I was told.
+Little did I know, Ghastly was the surprise guest, at least that’s what I was told.
 I almost died at hearing that rumor.

 Food & Beverage